michaelrkn/ember-handlebars-loader/README.md

 Include a `<script>` tag to load the library, store your templates in a `templates` folder with the `.hbs` extension (e.g. `templates/application.hbs`), and then run `EmberHandlebarsLoader.loadTemplates()` passing in an array of the names of your templates.

 The library will loads the templates using AJAX, which most browsers don't allow on the `file://` protocol.
 You must either disable the security policy (e.g. on Macs `$ open /Applications/Google\ Chrome.app --args –allow-file-access-from-files`) or serve your files with a web server (e.g. on Macs `$ python -m SimpleHTTPServer`).

+## HTMLBars support

+HTMLBars is supported as of 0.0.2.
+The original library name of Ember Handlebars Loader has not been changed yet to avoid confusion for people using this library as part of the Treehouse Ember.js course.